jacobwarduk/blog/site/content/post/what-are-javascript-prototypes-part-1.md

 So far we have learnt:

- - Objects have a prototype, essentially a reference to its parent object.
+ - Objects have a prototype, essentially a reference to its constructor.
  - Calls to properties on an object are delegated up the prototype chain.
- - We can borrow the prototype of a different object.
+ - Using behaviour delegation to access properties on another object.
  - Extending functionality by creating new constructors.
- - Changing the parent's prototype affects it's children.
+ - Changing the constructor's prototype affects it's instances.
+ - Adding a property with the same name shadows it's constructor's.

 Stay tuned for **Part 2**, because the prototype chain doesn't end here, we still have a long way to climb before we truly understand JavaScript's object prototypes.